GMISWE/gmiswe.github.io/docs/inference-engine/rate-limit.md

 These limits are enforced at the organization level.

 ##  Usage tiers
 Rate limits vary by usage tier, with each tier offering different quotas for each model.
 By default, organizations are assigned to Tier 1.
-To request a higher rate limit, please contact sales@gmiclou.ai for an upgrade.
+To request a higher rate limit, please contact support@gmicloud.ai for an upgrade.

 ## Rate Limit Table